-These Clauses shall be governed by the law of one of the EU Member States, provided such law allows for third- party beneficiary rights.
+These Clauses shall be governed by the law of the EU Member State in which the data exporter is established.
+Where such law does not allow for third-party beneficiary rights, they shall be governed by the law of another EU Member State that does allow for third-party beneficiary rights.
 The Parties agree that this shall be the law of Belgium.